David Einhorn (hedge fund manager): Fracking industry

-Speaking at the Sohn Investment Conference on May 4, 2015, Einhorn sharply criticized the practice of hydraulic fracturing or "fracking".
+Speaking at the Sohn Investment Conference on May 4, 2015, Einhorn sharply criticized unprofitable oil and gas companies.
 He said, "A business that burns cash and doesn't grow isn't worth anything."
 Specifically, Einhorn announced short positions on Pioneer Natural Resources and Concho Resources.
-David Einhorn also joked that Pioneer Natural Resources is a "Motherfracker".
+Einhorn also joked that Pioneer Natural Resources is a "Motherfracker," referencing hydraulic fracturing or "fracking" that is a common means of stimulating production from oil- and gas-bearing rock.

 Personal life

 In 1993, Einhorn married Cheryl Strauss, a financial reporter and media consultant; they divorced in 2017.
-He has three children with Cheryl.
+He has three children with Strauss.
 Einhorn lives in Westchester County, New York.

 David Einhorn is a Democrat, and has contributed to Democratic political campaigns, in contrast to his parents, who are Republican donors.
 In 2012, Einhorn co-hosted a fundraiser for the Keeping America Competitive PAC, led by moderate Republican Leonard M. Tannenbaum.

 He is reported to drive a Honda Odyssey.

 He is also a founding Master Player of the Portfolios with Purpose virtual stock trading contest.